ayushi200124/Cyclist/README.md

 4. A summary of your analysis
 5. Supporting visualizations and key findings
 6. Your top three recommendations based on your analysis

+<a name="ask"></a>
+## 3. Ask
+**Guiding questions**
+- What is the problem you are trying to solve?
+- How can your insights drive business decisions?

+**Key tasks**
+- Identify the business task
+- Consider key stakeholders

+**Deliverable**
+A clear statement of the business task

+My Approach-
+- Task 1: The problem statement clearly states two important facts.
+1. The marketing team has recognized that the revenue can increase when we convert our part-time customers into our full-time customers, i.e., make them take our annual subscription
+2. The data we have also states that 30% of our users have annual subscription but a large proportion of 70% has not used our premium membership but has used our services at least once.
+The first important problem I would be solving is concentrating on how to convert those 70% of our part-time customer base into our full-time customer.

+- Task2: The secondary stakeholder here is the Cyclistic Marketing Executive Team and my primary stakeholder should be Lily Moreno.
+Right now I would be recommending Moreno and team, on what makes casual drivers not to take our annual subscription and what drives our annual customers to avail our services.
+This whill make us understand how both the sections of the customers are using our services and what are their expectations.

 <a name="prep"></a>
 ## 4. Prepare